 Here is a breakdown, by measure, of what is currently required:

 ASC-9: Endoscopy/Poly Surveillance: Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients and ASC-10: Endoscopy/Poly Surveillance: Colonoscopy Interval for Patients with a History of Adenomatous Polyps – Avoidance of Inappropriate Use are web-based measures that will be reported via QualityNet in 2015.
 This aggregate data must be reported by all Medicare-certified ASCs, regardless of specialty or case mix.
 If your center does not perform colonoscopies, for both ASC-9 and ASC-10 you will enter “0” in the numerator and the denominator.

-Visit the Quality Reporting Timeline page for more information.
+Visit ASCA's 2015 Quality Reporting Requirements webpage for more information.

 Quality Data G-Codes